 Parent and Family Connections

 The Parent and Family Connections Office provides communication between the University and parents of Liberty University students in order to support student success, generate goodwill for the University, and promote an appropriate role for parents within the campus community.

 Additional information on events and services is provided online at https://www.liberty.edu/casas/parents/.

 The Virginia Community College System

 A guaranteed admissions agreement exists between the Virginia Community College System (VCCS) and Liberty University.
-For details, visit the Admissions webpage at http://www.liberty.edu/undergrad/ or www.liberty.edu.
+For details, visit the Registrar's webpage at https://www.liberty.edu/registrar/course-transfer-equivalency/.